 "Those videos showed me that even if you honestly believe you're able to vote, they can arrest you anyway," said plaintiff RHOSHANDA BRYANT-JONES, a U.S. Army Veteran and Certified Recovery Peer Specialist who refrained from voting in 2022 after seeing press coverage and videos of people with previous convictions being arrested for voting.
-"As a person with previous convictions, I'm not willing to risk my freedom, and all that I have accomplished, even though the day I thought I had my rights restored by Amendment 4 was one of the great blessings of my life."
+"As a person with previous convictions, I'm not willing to risk my freedom, and all that I have accomplished, even though having my rights restored by Amendment 4 was one of the great blessings of my life."